skyfox69/jsapi/README.md

 - `:openapi_extensions` - See [Specifying OpenAPI extensions].
 - `:ref` - Refers a reusable response.

+The `:locale` keyword allows to produce responses in different languages depending on status code.

 The `:example`, `:examples`, `:headers`, `:links` and `:openapi_extensions` keywords are only used to describe a response in an OpenAPI document.